Targeting functional parameters with semiparametric Bayesian inference: Simulation studies

 \subsection{Joint estimation of the mean and variance parameters}

-Bayesian inference via the $\theta$-augmented model, or $\theta$-augmented Bayesian inference for short, are asymptotically well justified.
+Bayesian inference via the $\theta$-augmented model, or $\theta$-augmented Bayesian inference for short, is asymptotically well justified.
 We performed a simulation study to highlight the strengths of $\theta$-augmented Bayesian inference in small sample inference against three competitors, namely the Bayesian bootstrap \citep{rubin1981bayesian}, Bayesian empirical likelihood \citep{lazar03}, and the general Bayes method \citep{bissiri2016general}.

 We considered the problem of mean and variance estimation from exchangeable random observables $X_{i}$, $i=1,\ldots,n$.
 The target parameter is therefore $\theta=(\mu,\sigma^2)$.
-In the case of general Bayes inference, a recent addition to the scene of semiparametric Bayesian inference for functional parameters, we identified the joint parameter via m-estimation with tuning weights chosen based on asymptotic tuning; see Supplementary Material \ref{Supp-sec:SupplmentDetails_meanvar}.
+In the case of general Bayes method we identified the joint parameter via m-estimation with tuning weights chosen based on asymptotic tuning; see Appendix \ref{sec:SupplmentDetails_meanvar}.
 For $\theta$-augmented Bayesian inference, we used a $\theta$-augmented model with $m= p_{\mu,\sigma^2}/q^\Pi_{\mu,\sigma^2}$, and $\mathcal{P}_\Pi$ being a Dirichlet process with the precision of 0.5 and a base distribution that is a discretized version of the $\text{Normal}(\mu_0=0,\sigma_0^2=100)$ distribution.
 Posterior sampling for $\theta$-augmented Bayesian inference is performed using the MH algorithm in Section \ref{sec:algo_MCMC}.

-Details regarding the competing methods, definition of evaluation metrics, model specifications, implementations, and various sampling procedures undertaken are provided in Supplementary Materials \ref{Supp-sec:SupplmentDetails_meanvar}.
+Details regarding the competing methods, definition of evaluation metrics, model specifications, implementations, and various sampling procedures undertaken are provided in Appendix \ref{sec:SupplmentDetails_meanvar}.
 Here we briefly mention that the data is generated according to a skewed distribution, where for all $i \in \lbrace 1 ,\ldots,n\rbrace$, and that we use the same joint prior, for all methods requiring a subjective prior distribution; this prior was specified such that the marginal prior mean of variance parameter matching the variance of data-generating distribution, and the marginal prior mean of mean parameter matching the mean of data-generating distribution.